Lobar pneumonia: In children

 The openings between the alveoli known as the pores of Kohn, and the collateral airways of the canals of Lambert, are undeveloped in children.
-Spread of infection that would otherwise occur is prevented and can result in round pneumonia, most commonly caused by S. pneumoniae.
+The spread of infection that would otherwise occur is prevented and can result in round pneumonia, most commonly caused by S. pneumoniae.
 This clinically presents with an initial mild respiratory infection, followed by fever.
-On imaging it presents an opaque pulmonary consolidation which is unusually round, and can resemble a lung mass.
-However it quickly resolves with antibiotics.
+On imaging it presents as an opaque pulmonary consolidation which is unusually round and can resemble a lung mass.
+However, it quickly resolves with antibiotics.

 Diagnosis

 The most common organisms which cause lobar pneumonia are Streptococcus pneumoniae, also called pneumococcus, Haemophilus influenzae and Moraxella catarrhalis.
 Mycobacterium tuberculosis, the tubercle bacillus, may also cause lobar pneumonia if pulmonary tuberculosis is not treated promptly.
 Other organisms that cause lobar pneumonia are Legionella pneumophila and Klebsiella pneumoniae.

-Like other types of pneumonia, lobar pneumonia can present as community acquired, in immune suppressed patients or as nosocomial infection.
-However, most causative organisms are of the community acquired type.
+Like other types of pneumonia, lobar pneumonia can present as community-acquired, in immune-suppressed patients, or as a nosocomial infection.
+However, most causative organisms are of the community-acquired type.

 Pathological specimens to be obtained for investigations include: